lloydbenson/microservices-workshop/challenge9/README.md

 ## Challenge 9

-Next we want to be able to use an environment file to manage the variables in order to cleanup our _docker-compose.yml_ file a bit more.
+Add an environment file to manage the variables in order to cleanup our _docker-compose.yml_ file a bit more.

 _hint_ Look at the [docker-compose documentation](https://docs.docker.com/compose/compose-file/).